lena33-hoang/lena_hoang/Desklamp.md

 This project was completed as part of my **CATIA V5 coursework** at Embry-Riddle Aeronautical University.
 The assignment challenged me to take a simple desk lamp and modify its design to provide additional functionality while maintaining the overall purpose and usability of the original product.

-I redesigned the lamp base to integrate three additional features: a **rear pen holder, a phone cradle, and a storage drawer**, creating a more versatile desk accessory without changing the fundamental lighting function.
+I redesigned the lamp base to integrate three additional features: a **back pen holder, a phone cradle, and a storage drawer**, creating a more versatile desk accessory without changing the fundamental lighting function.

 ---